jquard/jquard/README.md

 ## Status

 Jquard is early.
 Today it covers the core admin panel: list, create, edit, and delete, plus the generator.
 Planned next: authentication, authorization, a read-only view page, relation managers, custom and bulk actions, and a dashboard.
-It follows [semantic versioning](https://semver.org); expect changes before 1.0.
+It follows semantic versioning.

 ## Development